-The Conconi test (Conconi 1982) is a simple method for measuring an individual's maximum, anaerobic and aerobic thresholds.
+The Conconi test (Conconi 1982) is a simple measure of an individual's maximum, anaerobic and aerobic thresholds.

 How to conduct the test